 For example, let's assume you have $40,000 in credit card bills that you would like to wipe out.
 You need to disclose your income and expenses on a monthly basis, and you may need to demonstrate that you simply do not have enough money to pay the normal monthly bills, let alone your credit cards.

 Let's assume you earn $4000 per month and also have $4000 in reasonable and necessary expenses, not including your credit card debt.
-In this example you obviously can't afford to pay the credit card bills and you qualify to wipe them out by filing for Chapter 7.
+In this example you obviously can't afford to pay the credit card bills and we would expect you to qualify to wipe them out by filing a Chapter 7 bankruptcy case.

 The ultimate goal in Chapter 7 is to obtain that discharge, have all of your debts forgiven by the federal government, and keep all of your property.
-In order to get that discharge, you must complete the debtor education program, and you can do that on the internet or by phone.
+As stated earlier, in order to get that discharge, you must complete the debtor education program, and you can do that on the internet or by phone.
 It usually takes about 90 minutes to 2 hours to complete this program.

 Once you get that discharge, why not celebrate your victory over debt.
 Reward yourself for having taken responsibility, and having used the laws of this country for the purposes for which they were intended.
 Maybe you'll even feel like throwing a victory over debt party for yourself, your family, and your friends.